pantsbuild/intellij-pants-plugin/README.md

 ### Debugging the Plugin from local pants development:

+* To debug tests execute:

+        ./scripts/run-tests-ci.sh --test-junit-debug

+  It will listen for a debugger on 5005 port by default.

+  Create a Remote Run Configuration in IntelliJ.
+By default it uses 5005 port as well.

+  Hit debug button to connect to Pants.

 * If you want to debug plugin using your local development pants, you can do so by using the property `pants.executable.path`.
   Add this configuration to Pants Run config. e.g.